JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 As we often do, we tried to pick a method that would maximize throughput and reliability.
-We have a shared pool of stacks allocated by `mmap` (`VirtualAlloc` on windows), defaulting to 4MiB each (2MiB on 32-bit systems).
+We have a shared pool of stacks allocated by `mmap` (`VirtualAlloc` on Windows), defaulting to 4MiB each (2MiB on 32-bit systems).
 This can use quite a bit of virtual memory, so don't be alarmed if `top` shows your shiny new multi-threaded Julia code using 100GiB of address space.